Abingdon Downs, Queensland: Geography

 The Einasleigh River flows through the locality from south-east to west.
 Its tributary, the Etheridge River, flows through the locality from south to west with their confluence in the west of the locality.

-The locality takes its name from the Abingdon Downs cattle station which, being approximately 445,000 ha, occupies much of the locality.
+The locality takes its name from the Abingdon Downs cattle station which, being approximately 445,000 ha, occupies most of the western part of the locality.
 Its homestead is located in the west of the locality (17.6044°S 143.1807°E) with the Abingdon Downs Airport immediately to the south.
 As at 2016, the station was carrying 16,000 Brahman cattle.

-History
+Abingdon Downs Road enters the locality from the south (Georgetown) and proceeds north to the Abingdon Downs homestead where it terminates.

+Abingdon Downs has the following mountains (from north to south):